Shock collar: Opinions about the amount of pain caused by shock collars

+Comparing pain levels: evaluating different amperages

+The intensity of pain caused by electric current can vary significantly due to small changes in amperage.
+Furthermore, this pain can be further amplified by adjusting the pulse rate and duration.
+Other factors such as voltage, current, waveform, and frequency of the waveform are not particularly relevant when it comes to assessing the level of pain.
+While these factors can be used to calculate the amount of energy applied in Joules, they do not indicate the actual intensity of the stimulus or how it will be perceived by the recipient.

+In 2004, Dr. Dieter Klein conducted research and estimated that commercial shock collars, which were later banned in Germany, operated at a minimum setting of 30 milliamps and a maximum setting of 80 milliamps.
+Another commonly-cited study, conducted by Christiansen et al., utilized shock collars with a higher intensity, reaching up to 400 milliamps.

-Depending on design, e-collars can be set so that the shock delivered is only mildly uncomfortable.
-Variable settings of this kind are essential, so that the e-collar can be adjusted to the level that the dog requires, as situations change.
+Depending on design, some shock collars can be set so that at the lowest level, the shock delivered is only mildly uncomfortable, and at the highest level produce acute pain.
+Variable settings of this kind are essential, so that the shock collar can be adjusted to provide the level of pain that changes the dog's behavior, as situations change.

-E-collars are sometimes referred to as delivering a "static shock"; however, static electricity is direct current and carries little energy (order of millijoules).
-E-collars make use of alternating current.
-It is therefore inappropriate to refer to e-collars as delivering a static shock.
+Shock collars are sometimes referred to as delivering a "static shock"; however, static electricity is simple direct current and carries little energy (order of millijoules).
+Shock collars do not use simple direct current because the effect is too unpredictable, but rather, use pulsed direct current producing an effect resembling the square wave of alternating current.
+It is therefore inappropriate to refer to shock collars as delivering a static shock.

-Consistent stimulation requires good contact between the collar electrodes and the dog's skin.
-(The collar must be fitted according to the manufacturer's instructions.)
-Local humidity and individual variation in coat density, skin thickness and surface conductivity, also affect the delivery of the stimulation.
+Consistent pain delivery requires good contact between the collar electrodes and the dog's shock skin.
+(The shock collar must be fitted according to the manufacturer's instructions.)
+Local humidity and individual variation in coat density, skin thickness and surface conductivity, also affect the delivery of the pain.

-The waveform, its frequency, the pulse rate, current, voltage and impedance are important determinants of likely response.
-"Many e−collars appear to shift intensity levels by altering the pulse duration or repetition rate while keeping the output current and voltage relatively constant, depending on the electrode−skin load."

-Individual variations in temperament, pain sensitivity and susceptibility to startle of dogs, means that settings must be carefully adjusted to produce a stimulation that is perceived by the dog as only just aversive enough to stop the dog engaging in the unwanted behavior.
+Individual variations in temperament, pain sensitivity and susceptibility to startle of dogs, means that settings must be carefully adjusted to produce pain that is perceived by the dog as only just aversive enough to stop the dog engaging in the unwanted behavior.
 Normally salient stimuli, such as noises, commands and even shocks, may have no effect on a dog that is highly aroused and focused on an activity such as hunting.

+Note that a shock collar's individual shocks are short duration (6-8 milliseconds) to cause pain but not physical injury, but the pain intensity can be increased by using the same milliamps for each shock but then delivering more shocks per second: "Many e−collars appear to shift intensity levels by altering the pulse duration or repetition rate while keeping the output current and voltage relatively constant, depending on the electrode−skin load.".
+The pain level can also be increased by delivering a continuous series of shocks (up to 30 seconds).